skoshy/boilerplate-nextjs/README.md

 ### File structure

+For SCSS files, you can use `*.module.scss` files for CSS modules, or `*.scss` for global stylesheets.

 - `.env.example` - Example environment variable file, automatically gets used as default `.env`
 - `.npmrc` - Ensure we use exact versions when adding things to `package.json`
 - `.nvmrc` - Define the recommended node version